SonarSource/sonarlint-vscode/README.md

 You can connect SonarLint to SonarQube >= 6.7 or SonarCloud to benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint then hides in VSCode the issues that are marked as **Won’t Fix** or **False Positive**.

-To configure the connection, have a look at SonarLint in default user settings.
+The first step is to configure connection details (server URL, user token and possibly SonarCloud organization).
+For security reasons, the token should not be stored in SCM with workspace settings.
+That's why we suggest to configure them in VSCode user settings.
+Example:

+    {
+        "sonarlint.connectedMode.servers": [
+            { "serverId": "mySonarQube", "serverUrl": "https://sonarqube.mycompany.com", "token": "<generated from SonarQube account/security page>" },
+            { "serverId": "sonarcloud", "serverUrl": "https://sonarcloud.io", "organizationKey": "myOrgOnSonarCloud", "token": "<generated from https://sonarcloud.io/account/security/>" }
+        ]
+    }

+The second step is to configure the project binding, either at workspace level, or in every workspace folders.
+Example:

+    {
+        "sonarlint.connectedMode.project": {
+            "serverId": "mySonarQube",
+            "projectKey": "the-project-key-on-sonarqube"
+        }
+    }

 Configuring a project binding at the workspace level mutes **Won’t Fix** and **False Positive** issues in any of the project's sub-folders added to the workspace.

-If you change something on the server such as the quality profile, you can trigger an update of the local cache using the "SonarLint: Update binding to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").
+SonarLint keep server side data in a local storage.
+If you change something on the server such as the quality profile, you can trigger an update of the local storage using the "SonarLint: Update all bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

-For security reasons, the token should not be stored in SCM with workspace settings.

 ## Contributions